annlew/BCsupport/doc/swestore/about_swestore.rst

 What can you store on Swestore?
 +++++++++++++++++++++++++++++++

-The Bolin Centre Swestore storage is intended for large coherent datasets that, e.g. raw data from climate model simulatios, that needs to be kept, but is not being heavily processed.
-The data needs to be documented and have an exipry date.
-Swestore is not a back up service.
+The Bolin Centre Swestore storage is intended for large coherent datasets, e.g. raw data from climate model simulations, that needs to be kept, but is not being heavily processed.
+The data needs to be documented and have an exipry date. **Swestore is not a back up service.**

 Storage policy
 +++++++++++++++++++